It’s July, which means our month-long, annual Stop The Demand awareness campaign has officially kicked off!

 As you may know already, Fight the New Drug is a non-religious and non-legislative organization that exists to provide individuals the opportunity to make an informed decision regarding pornography by raising awareness on its harmful effects using only science, facts, and personal accounts.

-Throughout July, our educational resources will primarily focus on raising awareness on the connection between the porn industry and various forms of sexual exploitation, objectification, sexual violence, and child exploitation.
+Throughout the month of July, our educational resources will primarily focus on raising awareness on the connection between the porn industry and various forms of sexual exploitation, objectification, sexual violence, and child exploitation.
 This will include sharable stories from trafficking survivors, educational articles, and informational resources.

 Join us as we raise awareness to stop the demand for pornography and sexual exploitation through education and awareness, rather than restriction.
 We invite you to educate yourself and others on how the porn industry fuels the demand for exploitation, sex trafficking, objectification, sexualized racism, nonconsensual content, sexual violence and abuse, and child sexual abuse.